2020–2022 Malaysian political crisis: 25 February

 On 25 February, Agong summoned 90 MPs to have an audience with the Yang di-Pertuan Agong.
-Starting from 2:30 pm, the Agong spend two to three minutes interviewing each MPs.
-Following the first round of interviews, UMNO and PAS revealed that they have withdrawn their supports given earlier for Mahathir to continue as prime minister, and had instead called for parliament dissolution.
-It was previously reported that as all political factions voiced their support for Mahathir, he was about to establish a "unity government" that the two parties could not agree with.
+Starting from 2:30 pm, the Agong spent two to three minutes interviewing each MPs.
+Following the first round of interviews, UMNO and PAS revealed that they have withdrawn their earlier support for Mahathir to remain as prime minister, and had instead called for parliament dissolution.
+It was previously reported that as all political factions voiced their support for Mahathir, he was about to establish a "unity government" that the two parties did not agree with.
 Annuar Musa, UMNO's secretary-general, said the basis of negotiations with Mahathir was that UMNO and PAS would lend their support to form an alternative coalition without DAP.
 Therefore, both PAS and UMNO declared their support for a snap election instead.

 An emergency Pakatan Harapan presidential council meeting was held at PKR's headquarters in Petaling Jaya at night.
 Pakatan Harapan parties; DAP, PKR and Amanah invited Mahathir to the meeting in order to restore the previous government but Mahathir did not attend the joint meeting.

-On 3 February 2021, Mahathir claimed that when the Pakatan Harapan MPs made their statutory declaration in front of the Agong, they did not name him as their candidate.
-Anwar had convinced PH MPs that he had sufficient support from Sabah and Sarawak MPs and PH MPs to have a majority to become Prime Minister.
+Later on 3 February 2021, Mahathir claimed that when the Pakatan Harapan MPs made their statutory declaration in front of the Agong, they did not name him as their candidate.
+Anwar had convinced PH MPs that he had sufficient support from Sabah and Sarawak MPs and PH MPs to have a majority to become prime minister.
 Mahathir said that "only DAP, Amanah, and his faction of his PKR" supported Anwar.
-Anwar gets 92 supporters while Mahathir managed to get only 62.
+Anwar had 92 supporters while Mahathir had 62.
 "When Muhyiddin was named Prime Minister he did not have majority support.
 But upon his appointment he was able to offer places in his cabinet to the members who supported me.
 They crossed over and Muhyiddin achieved a majority of two", Mahathir wrote on his blog.

 26 February

 Interim Prime Minister Mahathir addressed the nation at 4.45 pm on the political situation.
 He began his speech by apologising to Malaysians for the current impasse before confirming speculation that he wanted to form a unity government, saying the new administration would focus on national interests instead of political parties.
 Mahathir denied allegations of being obsessed with power, and reiterated his refusal to work with UMNO.
-Mahathir made no mention of Anwar Ibrahim or the agreement to pass the leadership baton to Anwar as agreed with 21 February meeting.
+Mahathir made no mention of Anwar Ibrahim or the agreement to pass the leadership baton to Anwar as agreed during 21 February meeting.
 Mahathir instead said the decision was up to the Dewan Rakyat.

 Pakatan Harapan announced that they were nominating PKR president Anwar Ibrahim as prime minister following the previous night's meeting, despite publicly declaring support for Mahathir earlier, following Mahathir's televised speech.
 DAP lawmakers said Pakatan Harapan decided against a non-partisan "Mahathir government" as this would not be beholden to any party or coalition, which would give Mahathir free rein to do as he wanted.